The New Price Is Right (1994 game show)

 The New Price Is Right is a syndicated edition of the American game show The Price Is Right which premiered on September 12, 1994, and ran until January 27, 1995.
 This was the third thirty-minute syndicated edition, following a weekly series that ran from 1972 until 1980 and a daily series that ran for one season between 1985 and 1986.

 Personnel

 Doug Davidson, who was already well-known for his role as Paul Williams on the CBS soap opera The Young and the Restless, hosted this syndicated series.
 Burton Richardson, who had previously served as the announcer for The Arsenio Hall Show, was the announcer.
 Julie Lynn Cialini, Ferrari Farris, and Lisa Stahl were the three prize models.

-Several then-current and former production personnel from the CBS network version of The Price Is Right also served roles on this version, with daytime series producer Kathy Greco assuming the executive producer’s seat.
+Several then-current and former production personnel from the CBS network version of The Price Is Right also served roles on this version, former daytime series producer Jay Wolpert served as executive producer in this version alongside Andy Felsher (the son of long-time Family Feud producer Howard Felsher).
+Felsher also served as the director of the series while then-current daytime producers Phillip W. Rossi and Kathy Greco also reprised their producer roles.

 The New Price Is Right was a production of Mark Goodson Productions, and was distributed by Paramount Domestic Television.
 The program, like the daytime series, was taped at Television City in Los Angeles, California.